amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   * `"linear operator`" [sublist] add parameters for a linear solver that defines a preconditioner for the diffusion operator (see section LinearSolvers_).

+  * `"consistent faces`" [sublist] may contain a `"preconditioner`" and `"linear operator`" list (see sections Preconditioners_ and LinearSolvers_ respectively).
+If these lists are provided, and the `"discretization primary`" is of type `"mfd: *`", then the OperatorDiffusionMFD method UpdateConsistentFaces() can be used.
+This method, given a set of cell values, determines the faces constraints that satisfy the constraint equation in MFD by assembling and inverting the face-only system.
+This is not currently used by any Amanzi PKs.

 .. code-block:: xml